 The Cat’s Cache debit program is a convenient way to make purchases.
 It is accepted at all UNH Dining locations, the Memorial Union (including the bookstore), Health Services many other campus locations and many businesses in downtown Durham.
 Cat’s Cache balances carry forward from year to year and are fully refundable.
 Deposits can be made with cash or check in the Dining ID office, online with a credit or debit card or at one of nine conveniently located Account Management Centers with cash or a credit or debit card.
 Purchases of alcohol, tobacco, firearms, weapons and any other incendiary and/or destructive devices are prohibited.

-UNH Law students now have the ability to select an e-mail alias that will serve as their primary e-mail address.
-The rules for selecting an e-mail alias are:
+UNH Franklin Pierce students now have the ability to select a professional e-mail alias that will serve as their primary e-mail address.
+You can read more about this service, including the rules and procedure for changing your address by clicking here.

 More email resources